MushfiqShovon/AthanClock/README.md

 - Check for required packages (`python3`, `espeak`, `mpg123`)
 - Install any missing dependencies
 - Start the application in background
-- Enable auto-start on system boottically:
+- Enable auto-start on system boot
-- Check for required packages (`python3`, `espeak`, `mpg123`)
-- Install any missing dependencies
-- Start the prayer clock application

 ## Configuration